KristanLaimon/KristanLaimon/README.md

 Notes:

-- 💞️ Feel free to colaborate in any repo of mine, they're just simple personal proyects in c# so far
+- 💞️ Feel free to colaborate in any repo of mine, they're just simple personal proyects in c#, and Javascript-Typescript, maybe more tomorroy